grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 After figuring this out, I knew I couldn't really rely on the results of rbtrace, so instead I started to pry around in the actual memory itself to see if I could learn anything from it.
 To do this, you need to have some Linux knowledge and especially how to access memory or rather how to turn working memory into actual files on disk.
 There are a couple of helpful commands to search for namely: [pmap](https://linux.die.net/man/1/pmap) and [gdb](https://www.gnu.org/software/gdb/).
 After some more analysis I found that there were large blobs of memory retained for large periods of time.
 Upon checking what was stored inside these blobs, I found that they were mostly response bodies from requests to the puma server which were a little bit to beefy.

-This fidning changed the conclusion of the problem to memory bloat.
+This finding changed the conclusion of the problem to memory bloat.
 Retaining memory over a long period of time, while not cleaning it up is classic memory bloat.
 However the chart now doesn't line up with the actual memory usage.
 I also continued with the leaking C-library theory, because that also had some merit.
 I deployed the 'Ruby with jemalloc'-solution to production to actually prove this theory, while having the benefit of real life production traffic.
 To my surprise it solved our memory issue:

 ![bloat](/img/1/12.png)